My Approach to Helping

 More Info About My Practice

 I love working with individuals on a variety of issues and from lots of different walks of life.
-My background lends itself to experience with adolescents, families, women's issues (including postpartum depression and parenting issues), and life transitions.
+My background lends itself to experience with individuals, families, women's issues (including postpartum depression and parenting issues), and life transitions.

 Outside of my social work practice I believe in the importance of taking care of myself emotionally, physically and spiritually.
 I enjoy spending time with friends and family, running, hiking, yoga, reading, photography (taking pictures with my iPhone!) and finding new ways to make my daughters laugh.